THI-CSI/decentralized_iam_battery_data/blockchain/README.md

 ### Web Api

-To generate Swagger documentation, you first need to install the swag package, which is used to generate the documentation for your API:
+Before starting the server, you need to generate the Swagger documentation.
+To do this, you must first install the swag package, which is responsible for generating the API documentation:

 **Install the swag package**: